theupdateframework/taps/tap4.md

-We introduce a new, required, client-side, top-level metadata file, `pinned.json`, which permits users to pin root files and associate them with a particular namespace prefix (or glob/pattern).
+We introduce a new, required, client-side, top-level metadata file, `pinned.json`, which permits users to pin root files and associate them with a particular namespace prefix (or path/filename pattern).
 If an entry matches the current package, the pinned root must be used.
 If it does not match, there is a fallback to the global root.